Friday, December 21, 2012

 It's not just how many calories, but what kind, study finds - latimes.com:

 "...from a metabolic perspective, all calories are not alike," said study senior author Dr. David Ludwig, director of the New Balance Foundation Obesity Prevention Center at Children's Hospital Boston.
-"The quality of the calories going in affects the quantity of the calories going out."
+"The quality of the calories going in affects the quantity of the calories going out."and later:

 "...each subject was fed three different diets for four weeks at a time: a traditional low-fat diet (60% carbohydrates, 20% fat and 20% protein), a low glycemic index diet (with 40% carbs, 40% fat and 20% protein) and a very low-carbohydrate diet a la Atkins (with 10% carbohydrates, 60% fat and 30% protein).